“This post may contain affiliate links. Please read my disclosure for more info.

 We’re so inundated with visions of what our life should include, that it’s easy to start second guessing our decisions and end up making no decision at all.

 Greg McKeown talked about feeling paralyzed in his book, Essentialism – The Disciplined Approach to Less.
-He said we’ll always be bombarded with options, but if we don’t decide what’s essential to us, and filter out the rest, then it’s possible to default to no choice at all.
+He said we’ll always be bombarded with options – where to live, where to work, what to wear, what to eat… and if we don’t select the few essentials for us, and filter out the rest, then it’s possible to default to no choice at all.

 Try writing down two things would have a positive impact on your life if they were to improve over the next year.